ASDF, the version manager for all your languages

 Prereqs

 This guide assumes you have homebrew and Xcode command line tools and nothing else.
 To see the setup of those from a fresh macOS Mojave install, see this short video.
+This document is much more up to date and includes notes added for various OS versions over the years.

 Install dependencies (mac)